gidjituser/react-native-gidjit/README.md

 * See the official [React Native website](https://facebook.github.io/react-native/docs/getting-started.html) for getting started with React Native.
 Make sure to follow the section ***Building Projects with Native Code***.
 * Notes for Expo users, detached or not.
-  1. Add your action quickly using the following sections **1.
+  1. Add your app quickly using the following sections **1.
 Get Scripts** and **4.
 Sharing** only.
-  2. There are two small bugs that will be fixed in next version the week of August 20th.
-    * initial props are not been passed into main component
-    * linked libraries mentioned below cannot be accessed
+  2. You can use the additional pre linked libraries mentioned below.
+For example react-native-ble-plx (latest SDK[29] only).

 ### 1. Get Scripts
 1. Copy the two scripts **bundle.sh** and **share.sh** in to your project repo's root or child directory.
 If you are using Git add this repo as a submodule for best results.
 From the project root, run: `git submodule add https://github.com/gidjituser/react-native-gidjit.git`.
 The following commands assume you added the submodule or copied scripts into subfolder react-native-gidjit.